DaftMonk/angular-tour/README.md

   * Easy to use
   * Responsive to window resizes
-  * Cookies remember your place in the tour
   * Smoothly scrolls to each step
   * Control the placement for each tour tip